Connor-Beck/AnalyzeMicroelectrodeData/README.md

 A MATLAB software package for analyzing microelectrode data from multichannel systems

+To run this code download all files (inlcuding the 'Scripts' folder) and run the 'AnalyzeMicroelectrodeData.m' file as a tutorial.

 This code is a linear approach to microelectrode analysis.

   (1) - load_MEA()          : '.h5' files from Multichannel Systems software are input into MATLAB